Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Survey of recent techniques

 In this work, we evaluate two \textbf{augmentation distortion setups} (TensorFlow/Slim's default for each network, and an attempt to customize it for skin lesions).
 We always apply augmentation to the train samples, but evaluate the impact of applying or not \textbf{augmentation for test samples}.

-Works based on global features or bags of visual words often preprocess the images (some recent works using deep learning do it as well) to reduce noise, remove artifacts (e.g., hair), enhance brightness and color, or highlight structures~\cite{abbas2013melanoma,wighton2011generalizing,sabbaghi2016deep,matsunaga2017image,jia2017skin,yoshida2016simple}.
+Works based on global features or bags of visual words often preprocess the images (some recent works using deep learning do it as well) to reduce noise, remove artifacts (e.g., hair), enhance brightness and color, or highlight structures~\cite{sabbaghi2016deep,jia2017skin,matsunaga2017image,wighton2011generalizing,abbas2013melanoma,yoshida2016simple}.
 The deep-learning ethos usually forgoes that kind of ``hand-made'' preprocessing, relying instead on networks' abilities to learn those invariances --- with the help of data augmentation if needed.

-On the other hand, segmentation as preprocessing is common on deep-learning for melanoma detection~\cite{nasr2016melanoma,yang2017novel}, sometimes employing a dedicated network to segment the lesion before forwarding it to the classification network~\cite{yu2017automated,diaz2017incorporating,codella2017deep}.
+On the other hand, segmentation as preprocessing is common on deep-learning for skin lesion analysis~\cite{nasr2016melanoma,yang2017novel}, sometimes employing a dedicated network to segment the lesion before forwarding it to the classification network~\cite{yu2017automated,codella2017deep,diaz2017incorporating}.
 Those works usually report improved accuracies.
 In this work, we also evaluate the impact of \textbf{using segmentation} to help classification.

 If ad-hoc preprocessing (e.g., hair removal) is atypical in deep-learning, \textit{statistical} preprocessing is very common.
 Many networks fail to converge if the expected value of input data is too far from zero.
 Learning an average input vector during training and subtracting it from each input is standard, and performing a comparable procedure for standard deviations is usual.
-The procedure is so routine, that with rare exceptions~\cite{kawahara2016deep, menegola2017recod}, researchers do not even mention it.
+The procedure is so routine, that with rare exceptions~\cite{menegola2017recod,kawahara2016deep}, researchers do not even mention it.
 In this work, we evaluate the impact of two \textbf{image normalization} schemes: TensorFlow/Slim's default for each network, and an attempt to customize it for skin lesions.